01. What is enfleurage?

 What are the differences between hot and cold enfleurage?

 What is cold enfleurage?

 Cold enfleurage is only used for the most fragile plants and flowers, such as jasmine and daffodil: these flowers cannot be heated because this would alter their fragrance.
-The flowers, which must be as fresh as possible, are put on a layer of fat at room temperature and are then left for at least a day.
-The fat, which has trapped the fragrance of the flowers, is collected later.
+The flowers, which must be as fresh as possible, are placed on a layer of animal fat at room temperature and are then left for at least a day.
+The layer of fat, which has trapped the fragrance of the flowers, is collected later.
 This must be done several times so that the fat is particularly perfumed.
 The flowers are removed by hand and the fat is cleaned with alcohol.
-After the alcohol evaporates, only the “absolute” remains.
+After the alcohol evaporates, only the “absolute” or the essential oil remains.

 What about hot enfleurage?